parthosa/floodlight-plus/README.md

+### Note: Latest version of [Floodlight](https://github.com/floodlight/floodlight) now has support for OpenFlow 1.3 using Loxigen.
+We recommend you use that instead of Floodlight-plus for building new applications.

 # Overview

-This is a version of the [Floodlight](www.projectfloodlight.org/floodlight/) controller with support for OpenFlow 1.3.
+This is a version of the [Floodlight](www.projectfloodlight.org/floodlight/) controller with support for OpenFlow 1.3 based on JOpenFlow.
 The original code from Big Switch was forked off and updated.
 This repository is a work in progress.
 The current code base is functional for the available applications / modules like topology visualization, virtual networking, static flow pushers, firewall, and loadbalancer.

 # Release notes